 Whether you’re travelling short haul or long haul, there are a few flight essentials that you should be packing in your hold luggage for quick skin refreshers that ensure you land looking and feeling your best.

 These are the beauty heroes that cut it even at 30,000 feet…

 Scroll to shop the best long haul flight essentials for your beauty routine below

 Designed with flights in mind, these innovative capsules each contain a single dose of Eve Lom’s much-loved cleansing oil.
 Full of omega fatty acids, the silky formula is perfect for cleansing and replenishing skin mid-flight – a real treat for tired skin.

 Aptly named, this face mask is like a drink for your skin (think 2 litres of water rather than a stiff gin!)
-It sinks in beautifully that no-one will even know you’re wearing it.
-Packed with deep hydrators and brightening niacinamide.
+Packed with powerful hydrators and brightening niacinamide, this is certainly one of the best long haul flight essentials.
+It sinks in beautifully that no one will even know you’re wearing it.
 Let it linger on your skin for as long as you can and then wash off before touch-down.
 You’ll skin will look ridiculously radiant.